 One thing to empathize is that although the Meta Keywords option is included, you probably won't need to use it.
 Keywords used to be spammed by almost everyone building their site.
 In conclusion, what you have seen in these first few steps is what Joomla provides you by default.

 My recommendation is that if you need a real control of your metadata and what appears in search results, you need an extension.
-In the next blog post, we are going to recommend an extension that will give you more control over both the title and the description.

 - The Complete Guide to Joomla Search Engine Friendly URLs